aseel-alsayeh/-reading-notes-/read02.md

 - the ins tag : underline.
 - the s tag : line through it , something that is no longer accurate or relevant (but that should not be deleted).

+### chapter 10: Introduction CSS
+- h1~p {} : General Sibling Selector :Matches an element that is a sibling of another, although it does not have to be the directly preceding element.

+### chapter 2: Basic javascript instruction
+- An array is a special type of variable.
+It doesn't just store one value; it stores a list of values.
+- ex:  Create the array
+var colors = ['white',
+'black' ,
+'custom'];

+- ex :Update the third item in the array colors[2] = 'beige ' ;

+### chapter 4 : decision and loops
+-  switch statment :have a default option that is run if none of the cases match.